etaty/rediscala/README.md

   * server
   * keys : MIGRATE, MOVE, OBJECT, SORT
 * handling of connection failure
 * Performance
-  * Replies should be processed in their own thread-actor
+  * Maybe replies should be processed in their own thread-actor (benchmark needed)
 * docs (as always :p )